-This award, sponsored by NFER, acknowledges the contribution made by an individual or team for innovative research that has, or has the potential to have, a significant impact on e-assessment within a particular stakeholder community or communities.
+This award acknowledges the contribution made by an individual or team for innovative research that has, or has the potential to have, a significant impact on e-assessment within a particular stakeholder community or communities.

 The stakeholder community could be local, regional, national or international and the award will recognise outcomes from the research that will show new insights into e-assessment in any particular field.
 Judges will be looking for the degree to which the stakeholder community or communities benefit from, or are expected to benefit from, the application of the research findings and the consequential improvements in the validity of e-assessments.

 Submissions will be judged according to how well they meet each of the criteria below (max 1000 words).
 We also request a brief overview, or executive summary for the judging panel (max 200 words).
+Please do not submit any additional information, such as links to websites; this information will not be considered in initial shortlisting.
 Each submission will be considered on individual merit.

 - Can the stakeholder community to which the individual or team has contributed, be identified clearly, and does the stakeholder community encompass a recognised area of assessment that could be changed by the outcome of the research findings?